From temperature to sights and safety, we answer the most commonly asked questions

 1. How do I get to Antarctica?

 Due to its remote location, unsurprisingly Antarctica is hard to reach.
-One Australian-based company does flyover tours of the continent, however guests can only view it from 2,000ft, rendering the famed wildlife little more than distant dots.
-For those seeking an immersive experience, the most common way to reach Antarctica is from Ushuaia in southern Argentina, via Drake Passage.
+One Australian-based company does flyover tours of the continent, however, guests can only view it from 2,000ft, rendering the famed wildlife little more than distant dots.
+For those seeking an immersive experience, the most common way to reach Antarctica is from Ushuaia in southern Argentina, via the Drake Passage.
 Known for its unpredictable nature, the Drake Passage commonly presents visitors with two conditions: glass-like seas dubbed the ‘Drake Lake,’ or colossal waves called the ‘Drake Shake.’
 No matter which version you encounter, it’s bound to be unforgettable and once you’ve reached your destination, totally worth it.